-All destinations in Reticulum are represented as a 10 byte hash, derived from truncating a full SHA-256 hash of identifying characteristics of the destination.
-To users, the destination addresses will be displayed as 10 bytes in hexadecimal representation, as in the following example: <80e29bf7cccaf31431b3>.
+All destinations in Reticulum are \represented\ as a 16 byte hash.
+This hash is derived from truncating a full SHA-256 hash of identifying characteristics of the destination.
+To users, the destination addresses will be displayed as 16 hexadecimal bytes, like this example: <13425ec15b621c1d928589718000d814>.

-The truncation size of 10 bytes (80 bits) for destinations has been choosen as a reasonable tradeoff between address space and packet overhead.
+The truncation size of 16 bytes (128 bits) for destinations has been choosen as a reasonable tradeoff between address space and packet overhead.
 The address space accomodated by this size can support many billions of simultaneously active devices on the same network, while keeping packet overhead low, which is essential on low-bandwidth networks.
 In the very unlikely case that this address space nears congestion, a one-line code change can upgrade the Reticulum address space all the way up to 256 bits, ensuring the Reticulum address space could potentially support galactic-scale networks.
-This is obviusly complete and ridiculous over-allocation, and as such, the current 80 bits should be sufficient, even far into the future.
+This is obviusly complete and ridiculous over-allocation, and as such, the current 128 bits should be sufficient, even far into the future.

 By default Reticulum encrypts all data using elliptic curve cryptography.
 Any packet sent to a destination is encrypted with a derived ephemeral key.
-Reticulum can also set up an encrypted channel to a destination with Forward Secrecy and Initiator Anonymity using a elliptic curve cryptography and ephemeral keys derived from a Diffie Hellman exchange on Curve25519.
-In Reticulum terminology, this is called a Link.
+Reticulum can also set up an encrypted channel to a destination, called a Link.
+Both data sent over Links and single packets offer Forward Secrecy and Initiator Anonymity, by using an Elliptic Curve Diffie Hellman key exchange on Curve25519 to derive ephemeral keys.
 The multi-hop transport, coordination, verification and reliability layers are fully autonomous and also based on elliptic curve cryptography.

-Reticulum also offers symmetric key encryption for group-oriented communications, as well as unencrypted packets for broadcast purposes, or situations where you need the communication to be in plain text.
+Reticulum also offers symmetric key encryption for group-oriented communications, as well as unencrypted packets for local broadcast purposes.